REMEDY : BNSSG referral pathways & Joint Formulary

 Vitamin B12 deficiency syndrome is not likely to be present.

 High serum Vitamin B12.
-If this is not due to vitamin B12 supplements or repletion therapy, consider liver disease or a myeloproliferative disorder (which can be excluded by a normal full blood count).
+If not due to vitamin B12 supplements or repletion therapy, consider liver disease or a myeloproliferative disorder (which can be excluded by a normal full blood count).

 High vitamin B12 levels